 There are many different types of car insurance coverages available for purchase, but you only need liability insurance to satisfy Rhode Island’s Safety Responsibility law.
 At the very minimum, your liability insurance must contain the following coverages in these limits:

-Uninsured Motorist Coverage in Rhode Island
+Uninsured motorist coverage in Rhode Island

-The Rhode Island Insurance code requires every auto insurance company licensed in the state to include UM/UIM for bodily injury (UM/UIMBI) every time it issues a new policy, but in a minimum policy the coverage is not required.
+The Rhode Island Insurance code requires every auto insurance company licensed in the state to include UM/UIM for bodily injury (UM/UIMBI) every time it issues a new policy, but in a minimum policy, the coverage is not required.
 However, UM/UIMBI becomes a required coverage when you purchase BI with limits higher than the 25/50 minimums.

 Among the 50 states in the US, Rhode Island has one of the highest percentages of uninsured motorist cases out of the total number of insurance claims (17% in 2012).
-Uninsured / underinsured motorist (UM/UIM) coverage is your protection against the chances of running into a driver who either has less than the minimum required coverage, or none at all.
+Uninsured/underinsured motorist (UM/UIM) coverage is your protection against the chances of running into a driver who either has less than the minimum required coverage or none at all.
 Here are the available UM/UIM coverages in the Ocean State:

-Uninsured/Underinsured Motorist Bodily Injury (UM/UIMBI): whenever you are hurt in an accident caused by an uninsured driver in Rhode Island, your UM/UIMBI covers your medical costs, which should have been paid out by the negligent driver’s insurer if he or she had any.
+Uninsured/Underinsured Motorist Bodily Injury (UM/UIMBI): Whenever you are hurt in an accident caused by an uninsured driver in Rhode Island, your UM/UIMBI covers your medical costs, which should have been paid out by the negligent driver’s insurer if he or she had any.
 The minimum amount of UM/UIM you need to carry, when the coverage is required, is 25/50.
-For example, when you purchase BI with limits of 100/200, UM/UIM is required, and the highest limits you may purchase for it are 100/200, while the lowest are 25/50.
+For example, when you purchase BI with limits of 100/200, UM/UIM is required, and the highest limits you may purchase for it are 100/200, while the lowest is 25/50.

 In the Ocean State, your UM/UIMBI also extends to cover an underinsured situation, in which the negligent driver’s BI coverage is lower than your UM/UIMBI limits.

-After you get into an accident that results in property damage, or injury to or even the death of someone, owning an insurance policy can exempt you from providing extra security – or proof of financial responsibility.
+After you get into an accident that results in property damage, injury to or even the death of someone, owning an insurance policy can exempt you from providing extra security — or proof of financial responsibility.
 If you do not have an effective policy at the time, you may choose to satisfy the law through one of the following means: